 Although we have not yet seen the final proposal that the Office of Child Support Enforcement is pushing this year, our Association was treated to a preview at our annual meeting last March.
-After studying it further, we are convinced that adoption of the studying it for the studying it further, we are convinced that adoptions of the studying it for the studying it for the studying it further, we are convinced that adoptions of the studying it for the studying i tion of the performance funding would be a death knell to those of us administering the program at the local level.
+After studying it further, we are convinced that adoption of the performance funding would be a death knell to those of us administering the program at the local level.